Konfig-X/KonfigX/README.md

 KonfigX is a work-in-progress custom firmware designed to deliver a clean, fast, and feature-rich One UI experience.

-Ported from the latest, and greatest S24 FE One UI 8.0 Firmware. (subject to change)
+Ported from the Galaxy S24 FE. (subject to change)

 The build system downloads firmware components, applies patches, and produces a flashable ZIP for supported devices.